schnarkus/org.dieschnittstelle.iam.mwf.api/README.md

 In JavaScript use FormData for dealing with multipart form requests: https://developer.mozilla.org/en-US/docs/Web/API/FormData

 ## Switching between localhost and "public" provisision
-In webserver.js, use the "localOnly" constant for starting the webserver using the ip of your respective network.
+In webserver.js, set the "localOnly" constant to false, for starting the webserver for access inside your respective network.
 Note, however, that access to the api is neither authorised nor encrypted.

 ## Note
 - please note that api access is neither password-protected, nor, by default, secure